 PIs must ensure prompt reporting to the IRB of complaints, deviations from or noncompliance with the approved study plan or IRB requirements, safety reports, unanticipated problems involving risks to subjects or others, including interim findings suggesting increased risk to research participants.

-PIs must permit and facilitate monitoring and review, at reasonable times, by the RIO QI Officer.
+PIs must permit and facilitate monitoring and review, at reasonable times, by the RI QI Officer.

 PIs must permit and facilitate monitoring and auditing, at reasonable times, by sponsors, the DHHS Secretary, and other federal and state regulatory agencies as appropriate; and must promptly report such monitoring to the IRB.

 PIs must obtain the required data use or materials transfer agreements to use research data/specimens from or share research data/specimens with external entities, including commercial providers and data/specimen banks.